thili-wasu/python-intro-course/projectList.md

 - burn area: `/data/IMFSE/PythonCourse/PontdeVilomara/burntArea/`
 - weather station data in Castellnou de Bages: [here](https://www.meteo.cat/observacions/xema/dades?codi=U4&dia=2022-07-17T00:00Z) as reported in page 2 of the fire report.
 A csv file with this data copiedpasted is here `/data/IMFSE/PythonCourse/PontdeVilomara/weatherStation_CastellouDeBages.csv` It also include the location of the weather station.

 ## 2.2.
-Evaluate the ambient condition scenario anomaly
+Evaluate the ambient condition scenario anomaly [3 persons]
 **objectives**
 The objectives are to compare high resolution simulated atmospheric data of the 16 and 17th of July 2022 from MesoNH (see project 1) against 21 years of Reanalysis data spanning from 2000 to 2021.
 The Copernicus European Regional ReAnalysis ([CERRA](https://cds.climate.copernicus.eu/cdsapp#!/dataset/10.24381/cds.622a565a?tab=overview)) was uploaded on andromeda, see data section below for location.
 4 variables are available every 6h at 5.5km resolution for all europe: